gopheracademy/gopheracademy-web/content/advent-2014/git2go-tutorial.md

 That will put our article in the staging area.
 The next step is to commit this changes!

-We're going to use some information from the branch we just created and the tree where the index is pointing to to create this commit.
-We'll also reuse my previous signature as a committer and author.
+To create the commit, we're going to use some information from the branch we just created.
+We need the tree that the index is pointing to and my signature as a committer and author.

 ```go
 import "github.com/libgit2/git2go"